Emergency medical services calls

 Emergency department visits

-- There were 402 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
-In 2023, there were 411 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
+- There were 72 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
+During the same period last year, there were 117 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.

 Suspected drug toxicity deaths

-- 134 people died from a suspected drug poisoning in the Sudbury and Manitoulin districts.
-In 2023, 126 people died from a suspected drug poisoning in the Sudbury and Manitoulin districts
+- 35 people died from a suspected drug poisoning in the Sudbury and Manitoulin districts.
+During the same period last year, 24 people died from a suspected drug poisoning in the Sudbury and Manitoulin districts.

-- This represents an annualized local mortality rate of 61.2 deaths per 100,000 population per year, compared to 60.4 deaths per 100,000 population per year in Northern Ontario overall.
-Rates in both areas are significantly higher than the Ontario rate, 22.0 deaths per 100,000 population per year
+- This represents an annualized local mortality rate of 61.1 deaths per 100,000 population per year, compared to 56.0 deaths per 100,000 population per year in Northern Ontario overall.
+Rates in both areas are significantly higher than the projected Ontario rate of 15.9 deaths per 100,000 population per year.

 View more detailed surveillance information about local counts of suspected drug toxicity deaths.